 Multicultural marketing is challenging in its nature.
 This is because you are trying to target different focus groups and influencing them to try your product and services.
 The concept in itself is quite demanding and would require you to take a deep dive into the existing customer segments, and to find meaningful ways to strengthen the relationship between the brand and it’s potential customers.
 We hope this post helped you understand multicultural marketing and the challenges it brings with itself, especially in a country like Indonesia.

-Google releases the September 2023 Helpful Content Update
+Google releases the November 2023 Product Reviews Update

 Domains4 years ago